roncampbell/NICAR2019/Gathering and cleaning data in R.md

 ![](https://github.com/roncampbell/NICAR2019/blob/images/flights2.png?raw=true)

-The dataframe is awash in codes -- carrier, airport (both origin and destination), even the day of the week!
+The AirDelays dataframe is awash in codes -- carrier, airport (both origin and destination), even the day of the week!
 Fortunately we have translation tables to help out.
-We also have some experience to help us.
+We also have some experience to guide us.
 I learned when working with this data a year or so ago that when a flight departs late by industry standards (15+ minutes over schedule), it typically arrives late too.
 So for this class we'll focus on delays at origin (departure) airports and ignore destination (arrival) airports.

 First we'll import the airports file into R.

 > Airports <- read_csv("AIRPORT.csv")

 There are 6,510 airports in this dataframe.
 They are all identified by three-character codes.
 You probably know the code for your own city and a few other places that you frequent.
-But not many of us can name more than a dozen or two.
+But not many of us can name more than a dozen or so of them.
 We can easily join the Airports and AirDelays dataframes; but as you may have noticed, the "Descriptions" field in the Airports table is really long.
 We just want the city and state.

-To get it we'll use the stringr package, part of the tidyverse toolchest.
+To get it we'll use the stringr package again.
 First we'll make a copy of the Airports dataframe, AirportsNew.
-Then we'll carve out the City field from the Description field using stringr.
+Then we'll carve out the City field from the Description field using stringr's str_extract_all() function.

 > AirportsNew <- Airports

 > <code>AirportsNew$City <- str_extract_all(string = AirportsNew$Description,
                             pattern = "^(.+)(?=:)")</code>

 If you glanced at the Description field, you probably noticed a pattern: the city, followed by a comma, then the state, a colon and the name of the airport.
-The str_extract() function gets the name of the string and then looks for a pattern using a regular expression, regex for short.
+The str_extract_all() function gets the name of the string and then looks for a pattern using a regular expression, regex for short.
 If you've never used a regex, the part in quotes above looks like something you might see in an ancient Egyptian tomb, but it's actually used quite a bit in computer science.
 The first symbol, a caret (^), marks the beginning of a line.
 The next part, (.+), refers to an unlimited number of characters.
 The last part, (?=:), tells the function to "look ahead" for a colon; that's the stop sign.
 Everything it finds before the colon goes into the new variable City.

 This looks pretty good.
 But when we check the structure of AirportsNew, we find something interesting: The City column is a list, a special type of field.
 We need to convert it to a character string before we can work with it.
 We'll use sapply(), a Base R function for dealing with lists and vectors; together with its related functions, apply() and lapply(), it was used a lot before the development of the tidyverse a few years ago but still comes in handy.

 > AirportsNew$City <- sapply(AirportsNew$City, toString)

 We check AirportsNew again with the str() command to confirm that, yes, the City column is a plain-vanilla character field.
-We're now ready to join it to the AirDelays dataframe.
+We're now ready to join AirportsNew to the AirDelays dataframe.

 > AirDelays2 <- inner_join(AirportsNew, AirDelays, by=c("Code" = "ORIGIN"))